-For she leaveth her eggs on the earth, and warmeth them in the dust,

-And forgetteth that the foot may crush them, or that the wild beast may trample them.

-She is hardened against her young ones, as if they were not hers: though her labour be in vain, she is without fear;

-Because God hath deprived her of wisdom, neither hath he imparted to her understanding.

-What time she lifteth up herself on high, she scorneth the horse and his rider.

-Hast thou given the horse his might? hast thou clothed his neck with the quivering mane?

-Hast thou made him to leap as a locust? the glory of his snorting is terrible.

-He paweth in the valley, and rejoiceth in his strength: he goeth out to meet the armed men.

-He mocketh at fear, and is not dismayed; neither turneth he back from the sword.

-The quiver rattleth against him, the flashing spear and the javelin.

-He swalloweth the ground with fierceness and rage; neither believeth he that it is the voice of the trumpet.

-As oft as the trumpet soundeth he saith, Aha! and he smelleth the battle afar off, the thunder of the captains, and the shouting.

-Doth the hawk soar by thy wisdom, and stretch her wings toward the south?

-Doth the eagle mount up at thy command, and make her nest on high?

-She dwelleth on the rock, and hath her lodging there, upon the crag of the rock, and the strong hold.

-From thence she spieth out the prey; her eyes behold it afar off.

-Her young ones also suck up blood: and where the slain are, there is she.

-Moreover the LORD answered Job, and said,

-Shall he that cavilleth contend with the Almighty? he that argueth with God, let him answer it.

-Then Job answered the LORD, and said,

-Behold, I am of small account; what shall I answer thee?
-I lay mine hand upon my mouth.

-Once have I spoken, and I will not answer; yea twice, but I will proceed no further.

-Then the LORD answered Job out of the whirlwind, and said,

-Gird up thy loins now like a man: I will demand of thee, and declare thou unto me.

-Wilt thou even disannul my judgment? wilt thou condemn me, that thou mayest be justified?

-Or hast thou an arm like God? and canst thou thunder with a voice like him?

-Deck thyself now with excellency and dignity; and array thyself with honour and majesty.
-Pour forth the overflowings of thine anger: and look upon every one that is proud, and abase him.

-Look on every one that is proud, and bring him low; and tread down the wicked where they stand.

-Hide them in the dust together; bind their faces in the hidden place.

-Then wilt I also confess of thee that thine own right hand can save thee.

-Behold now behemoth, which I made with thee; he eateth grass as all ox.

-Lo now, his strength is in his loins, and his force is in the muscles of his belly.

-He moveth his tail like a cedar: the sinews of his thighs are knit together.
+14 For she leaveth her eggs on the earth,

+And warmeth them in the dust,

+- And forgetteth that the foot may crush them, Or that the wild beast may trample them. - She dealeth hardly with her young ones, as if they were not hers:

+Though her labor be in vain, she is without fear; Because God hath deprived her of wisdom, Neither hath he imparted to her understanding.
+What time she lifteth up herself on high, She scorneth the horse and his rider.

+- Hast thou given the horse his might?
+Hast thou clothed his neck with the quivering mane? - Hast thou made him to leap as a locust?
+The glory of his snorting is terrible. - He paweth in the valley, and rejoiceth in his strength:

+He goeth out to meet the armed men.

+He mocketh at fear, and is not dismayed;

+Neither turneth he back from the sword.

+23 The quiver rattleth against him,

+The flashing spear and the javelin.

+- He swalloweth the ground with fierceness and rage; - Neither believeth he that it is the voice of the trumpet. - As oft as the trumpet soundeth he saith, Aha!
+And he smelleth the battle afar off, The thunder of the captains, and the shouting.

+Is it by thy wisdom that the hawk soareth,

+And stretcheth her wings toward the south?

+Is it at thy command that the eagle mounteth up,

+And maketh her nest on high?

+On the cliff she dwelleth, and maketh her home,

+Upon the point of the cliff, and the stronghold.

+From thence she spieth out the prey;

+Her eyes behold it afar off.

+Her young ones also suck up blood: And where the slain are, there is she.

+- Moreover Jehovah answered Job, and said,

+Shall he that cavileth contend with the Almighty?

+He that argueth with God, let him answer it.

+- Then Job answered Jehovah, and said,

+- Behold, I am of small account; what shall I answer thee?

+I lay my hand upon my mouth.

+- Once have I spoken, and I will not answer; Yea, twice, but I will proceed no further. - Then Jehovah answered Job out of the whirlwind, and said, - Gird up thy loins now like a man:

+I will demand of thee, and declare thou unto me.

+Wilt thou even annul my judgment?

+Wilt thou condemn me, that thou mayest be justified?

+- Or hast thou an arm like God?
+And canst thou thunder with a voice like him? - Deck thyself now with excellency and dignity; And array thyself with honor and majesty.
+Pour forth the overflowings of thine anger;

+And look upon everyone that is proud, and abase him.

+12 Look on everyone that is proud, and bring him low;

+And tread down the wicked where they stand.

+13 Hide them in the dust together;

+Bind their faces in the hidden place.

+Then will I also confess of thee That thine own right hand can save thee.

+- 15 Behold now, behemoth, which I made as well as thee; He eateth grass as an ox.
+16 Lo now, his strength is in his loins, - And his force is in the muscles of his belly.

+17 He moveth his tail like a cedar: The sinews of his thighs are knit together.